heshenghuan/apply_for_sjxm/application.md

 10. Kwak H, Lee C, Park H, et al. What is Twitter, a social network or a news media?[C]//Proceedings of the 19th international conference on World wide web.
 ACM, 2010: 591-600.
 11. Ellen J. All about Microtext-A Working Definition and a Survey of Current Microtext Research within Artificial Intelligence and Natural Language Processing[J].
 ICAART (1), 2011, 11: 329-336.
 12. Locke B W. Named entity recognition: Adapting to microblogging[J].
 2009.
+13. Sriram B, Fuhry D, Demir E, et al. Short text classification in twitter to improve information filtering[C]//Proceedings of the 33rd international ACM SIGIR conference on Research and development in information retrieval.
+ACM, 2010: 841-842.
+14. Jiang W, Huang L, Liu Q. Automatic adaptation of annotation standards: Chinese word segmentation and POS tagging: a case study[C]//Proceedings of the Joint Conference of the 47th Annual Meeting of the ACL and the 4th International Joint Conference on Natural Language Processing of the AFNLP: Volume 1-Volume 1.
+Association for Computational Linguistics, 2009: 522-530.